Baise Guangxi, China Travel Guide

 Book your attractions and tours on GetYourGuide: Getyourguide.com

-Dedicated wildlife viewing experiences are not common tourist offerings.
+Dedicated wildlife viewing activities are not common tourist offerings.
 Geopark areas are home to diverse flora and fauna, but they are not set up for safari-style viewing.
 You might encounter local birds or smaller animals during hikes.

 Plan at least one day trip, or preferably an overnight stay, to the Leye-Fengshan Global Geopark.
 Its unique sinkholes and cave systems offer an unforgettable natural experience.